 Another great way to experience this trek is by staying in a tent on the outskirts of the Ghangaria village.
 A tent stay will cost you anywhere between 500 – 3000 INR and will be more peaceful and serene.
 Since the camps are away from the village and mostly near the helipad area, you also have an amazing view to wake up in the morning.

 In case, you don’t want to spend money on camps, then you can get your own tent and camping equipment as well.
 For pitching your tent, you will need to ask the nearby restaurant or camp owner.
-Usually, they will charge you 200 INR for the tent but you can come to an arrangement by ordering the breakfast and dinner from them.
+Usually, they will charge you 200 INR for the tent but you can come to an arrangement by ordering breakfast and dinner from them.
+Make sure to choose the perfect tent for your group if you plan to take your own camping equipment on this trek.

 Hemkund Sahib Gurudwara in Ghangaria